-CADA is committed to providing a work environment that is free from discrimination and harassment. -In keeping with its commitment, CADA maintains a strict policy prohibiting discrimination and harassment, including sexual harassment, on the basis of any of the protected classes listed above.
+CADA is committed to providing a work environment that is free from discrimination and harassment.
+In keeping with its commitment, CADA maintains a strict policy prohibiting discrimination and harassment, including sexual harassment, on the basis of any of the protected classes listed above.

 CADA will seek to make employment opportunities available to qualified individuals with disabilities.
-CADA will not unlawfully discriminate against any employee on the basis of his or her disability.
+CADA will not unlawfully discriminate against any employee on the basis of his or hertheir disability.
 Where appropriate, CADA will make reasonable accommodation to permit an otherwise qualified individual with a known disability to perform the essential functions of the job.
 Employees who become disabled and wish accommodation to perform their job duties must contact Human Resources.
-CADA reserves the right to require an employee to have a mental or physical examination, at CADA's cost, to determine disability status, ability to perform job functions.
+CADA reserves the right to require an employee to have a mental or physical examination, at CADA's cost, to determine disability status, ability to perform job functions ("fitness for duty examinations") or potential reasonable accommodations.